PORTUGAL 10 Days

 Location: Calçada da Graça, 1100-265 Lisboa.

-Castelo de Sao Jorge and Miradouro da Graca are a 10-minute walk apart.
+Castelo de São Jorge and Miradouro da Graca are a 10-minute walk apart.

-Fado Museum – learn about the evolution of this melancholy type of music that Portugal is famous for.
+late afternoon or early evening, when the sun lights up Lisbon’s orange rooftops.Fado Museum – learn about the evolution of this melancholy type of music that Portugal is famous for.

 Lisbon Urban Adventures and Inside Lisbon Tours are two recommended companies.